What is the best induction cookware?

-Being completely stainless steel on the outside means that they can go in the oven (up to 550F), be washed in the dishwasher, or used on other types of ranges like electric and gas.
+Being completely stainless steel on the outside means that they can go in the oven (up to 550F), be washed in the dishwasher, or used on electric and gas ranges.

-Overall, we feel that this set will last a long time when taken care of and won’t need to be replaced as often as it’s nonstick counterparts.
+Overall, we feel that this set may last a long time when taken care of and won’t need to be replaced as often as it’s nonstick cookware counterparts.

 What really sets this set apart is the steamer insert.
 It's rare to find one of these in modern cookware sets.
 While we don't do a whole lot of steaming, we think it's the best way to cook a number of foods.

-If you’re looking a complete set that uses surgical grade stainless steel, check out the Cooks Standard Multi-Ply Cookware Set.
+However, if you’re looking a complete set that uses surgical grade stainless steel, the Cooks Standard might be right up your alley.

-This set is offered by a company that specializes in induction technology.
-It's a small, basic set designed to get you started with induction cooking without decimating your bank account.
+This basic induction cookware set is designed to get you started with induction cooking without decimating your bank account.

-This is a nonstick cookware set, made from anodized aluminum.
+For those who dislike stainless steel, this nonstick cookware set is made from anodized aluminum.
 It's light, durable, and conducts heat well.
 The only downside with a nonstick coating is that it will eventually wear out with use.